GXtechnic/Documentation/SOPs/SOP_1.md

 ## Purpose

-* This document is the SOP for the onboarding of new employees
+* This ***SOP*** is to establish the standards and guidelines for the onboarding of new employees.

 <br>

 ## Scope

-* This SOP is to be used for onboarding new hires/employees.
+* This ***SOP*** is to be used by the IT department for the onboarding of new hires/employees.

 <br>

 ## Responsibilities

 * The IT department will be responsible for creating the accounts and related access to systems as part of the overall onboarding process.

 <br>

 ## Procedure

-* Include all needed information including usernames and passwords
+* Include all needed information including usernames and passwords.

-* Allow the new hire's user profile access into the current system
+* Allow the new hire's user profile access into the current system.

-* Initialize and add any needed servers, network drives, etc.
+* Initialize and add any needed servers, network drives, etc..

 * Add [Email Client Setup SOP](https://github.com/knonsense/Documentation/tree/dev/SOPs)

-* Add any other needed or requested programs and applications
+* Add any other needed or requested programs and applications.

 <br>